Tirth Trivedi

 Fast-paced retail environment with high daily volume and peak-period pressure.
 Leading a team of 10 across stock flow and replenishment.

-During high-volume operations, work was being completed but not predictably.
-While teams were active and tasks were progressing, decisions were delayed or duplicated, and ownership was unclear.
-As a result, pressure travelled downward through the operation instead of being absorbed at the right level, leading to confusion, rework, and daily firefighting.
+Work was being completed but not predictably.
+Teams were active, tasks were progressing, but decisions were delayed or duplicated, and ownership was unclear.
+Pressure travelled downward through the operation instead of being absorbed at the right level.
+The result: confusion, rework, daily firefighting.

 Too many operational decisions depended on escalation rather than clarity.
 Unclear priorities and ownership created bottlenecks, reduced speed, and disengaged teams during peak flow.